The impact of age on voice biometrics accuracy

 Excerpts from this series can be viewed on National Geographics YouTube channel.

-Once again, age did not impact the performance of the voice biometric engine; it validated Mr Freemans voice at 79 as belonging to the same person as Mr Freemans voice at age 48, despite 31-years separating these two recordings of his voice.
+Once again, age did not impact the voice biometrics accuracy or performance of the voice biometric engine; it validated Mr Freemans voice at 79 as belonging to the same person as Mr Freemans voice at age 48, despite 31-years separating these two recordings of his voice.

 Once again, the system was set to banking-grade security performance levels.